In shadow of Ghosn, Nissan, Renault and Mitsubishi meet to hash out future

-A Tokyo court on Monday rejected Ghosn's request to attend Nissan's board meeting, denying him a seat at the table even as the carmaker looks set to bolster the alliance with Renault and Mitsubishi Motors that Ghosn drove for over two decades.
+A Tokyo court on Monday rejected Ghosn's request to attend Nissan's board meeting, denying him a seat at the table even as the car maker looks set to bolster the alliance with France's Renault and Mitsubishi Motors that Ghosn drove for over two decades.

-Released on $9 million (£6.8 million) bail last week after spending more than 100 days in a Tokyo detention centre, Ghosn faces charges of under-reporting his salary at Nissan by about $82 million over nearly a decade - charges he has called "meritless".
+Released on a $9 million bail last week after spending more than 100 days in a Tokyo detention centre, Ghosn faces charges of under-reporting his salary at Nissan by about $82 million over nearly a decade - charges he has called "meritless".

 In the wake of the scandal, Renault has started its own review of payments to Ghosn.
-French prosecutors have opened a preliminary inquiry into how he financed his 2016 wedding, French media reported on Monday.
+French prosecutors have opened a preliminary inquiry into how he financed his 2016 wedding at the Chateau de Versailles, French media have reported.

-His dramatic arrest in November and the long detention that followed exposed tensions between Nissan Motor Co and its top shareholder, France's Renault SA, causing concern about the future of the alliance - the world's largest maker of automobiles, excluding heavy trucks.
+His dramatic arrest in November and the detention have exposed tensions between Nissan and its top shareholder Renault, muddying the outlook for the future of the alliance - the world's largest maker of automobiles, excluding heavy trucks.

+"Mr. Ghosn is disappointed that the court denied his request to attend the Nissan board of directors meeting," his spokesman said in a statement on Tuesday.

+"As an elected member of the board, Mr. Ghosn stands ready to fulfil his professional duties to the shareholders who elected him," the statement said.

-Some at Nissan had been unhappy with Ghosn's push for a deeper tie-up, which was seen as possibly including a full merger.
+Some at Nissan had been unhappy with Ghosn's push for a deeper tie-up with Renault, which was seen as possibly including a full merger.
 Smaller Renault owns 43 percent of Nissan after rescuing the Japanese company from near-bankruptcy in 1999.

 Nissan holds a 15 percent, non-voting stake in Renault, whose top shareholder is the French government.

 While Ghosn himself has cast the charges against him as a boardroom coup, there are clear signs emerging that the alliance looks set to continue.

-Renault on Monday confirmed it was in talks with Nissan and Mitsubishi Motors Corp about setting up a new alliance body to improve their collaboration.
+Renault on Monday confirmed it was in talks with Nissan and Mitsubishi Motors about setting up a new alliance body to improve their collaboration.

 "The proposed arrangement will have no impact on the existence of the (alliance agreement) and the cross-shareholding structure, which will both remain in place," Renault said.